10 Best Business Process Automation Tools for 2026

 • RPA support

-Pricing: Power Automate offers per-user and per-flow plans starting at $15/month.
-RPA features and premium connectors may require higher-tier licenses.
+Pricing: Power Automate offers a per-user plan for $15/month.
+Per-bot plans start at $150/month and offer unattended automation.
 They do offer a 30-day free trial so you can check it out before you commit.

 6. UiPath